Recommendations for UK supermarkets – 2024 update

 • The company’s pesticide policy, including plans for pesticide reduction.

-• Lists of specific pesticides (active substances) which the company monitors, restricts and prohibits.
+• Lists of specific pesticides (active substances) which the company monitors, restricts, prohibits and/or has identified as a priority for phase out.

 • Case studies of best practice by suppliers to reduce pesticide use and adopt non-chemical alternatives.